MarcMDeveloper/LoreForge/Docs/Roadmap/Roadmap.md

 - Music changes depending of the tone of conversation (positive/negative)
 - Main Menu detects if there is money in OPEN AI before allowing to continue the game
 - Saves data from user as jsons so works when returns
+- Search and implement some art
+- Load json an images from drive with specific links to avoid using the same of the build.

 ### 📝 Notes
 - **Weeks 1–2** focus on Unity-based agent creation, dialogue, and behavior.